LukeM94/B8IT150-CA/documentation.md

 ## Introduction
 The aim of this project was to develop an Information System for a particular area of interest.
 In my case, I chose to build an IS that could be used by freelancers to log and track their incoming jobs.

+The system has two user account types: 'user' and 'admin'.
+The basic 'user' account type allows the user to access the system, and create/update/delete only their jobs.
+The 'admin' account type allows the admin to log in and view all the users in the system via an admin page.

+Tables in the system make use of a JavaScript library called DataTables which allows data to be filtered, sorted, and paginated.
+I've also built a search page to allow users to search their jobs by title or ID.

+A job report can be generated as a PDF which lists all the jobs created by the current user.
+The report is generated using a Python library called ReportLab.

+Data validation is handled on both the front end and the back end.
+On the front end I've used HTML validation on the forms to ensure the correct type of data is entred.
+On the back end I've used Python to validate the data before it's saved to the database.
+I've also made use of flash messages to display errors to the user if data is missing.

 The project was built using the following technologies: Flask, Python, SQLite, HTML, CSS, and JavaScript.
 Towards the end of the project, it was also deployed into Azure App Service.

 ## Requirements